FichteFoll/tera-proxy-modules/README.md

 # Modules for tera-proxy

+Modules for tera-proxy,
+[Caali's][proxy-Caali] or [Pinkie's][proxy-Pinkie] fork,
-Modules for tera-proxy, [Caali's][proxy-Caali] or Pinkie's fork with auto-update support.
+with auto-update support.
 All modules are working as of patch 75,
 Apex 2.

-I found most of them in a very old instance of proxy on my disk, and since they didn't seem to be listed anywhere anymore I updated them for current versions and added a couple improvements where appropriate.
+I found most of them in a very old instance of proxy on my disk and since they didn't seem to be listed anywhere anymore, I updated them for current versions and added a couple improvements where appropriate.
 I do not know who the original authors were.

 ## Installation